kozistr/kozistr.github.io/_posts/about.md

     * **\*Viewing Minutes** (median): improved **4.10%p+**
     * **Click Ratio** : improved **4.30%p+**
     * **Play Ratio** : improved **2.32%p+**
-* Face recognition model to find actors from the poster & still-cut images for the Watcha Pedia product.
+* Face recognition architecture to find actors from the poster & still-cut images for the Watcha Pedia product.
   * Developed the pipeline to identify & recognizing actor faces from the images with the face detection & identification deep learning models (similarity-based searching).
   * Built a daily job that runs on the CPU.
 Also, optimize CPU-intensive operations to run fast.
 * Internal product to predict expected users' view-time of the content.